Strategy Synthesis in POMDPs via Game-Based Abstractions: Methodology

 \section{Methodology}

-We first intuitively describe the problem and list the assumptions we make.
+We intuitively describe the problem and list the assumptions we make.
 After formalizing the setting, we present a formal problem statement.
-We present the intuition behind the concept of game-based abstraction for MDPs, how to apply it to POMDPs, and state the correctness of our method.
+We explain the intuition behind the concept of game-based abstraction for MDPs, how to apply it to POMDPs, and prove the correctness of our method.